-IP address (C Required. interface) This interface typically requires continual access to the Internet, though some sites use P1 for all communication with the Internet.
+IP address (C interface) Required.
+This interface typically requires continual access to the Internet, though some sites use P1 for all communication with the Internet.
 If you change the IP address of the C interface, the update process may take about 10 minutes.
 After the IP address is changed, you are redirected to a logon page.
 Enter your user name and password.
 The Status > General page will show that the services are starting up.
-Wait for all required services to start (optional services include: Directory Agent, State Server, Multiplexer, and TRITON - Web Security manager).
+Wait for all required services to start (optional services include: Directory Agent, State Server, and Multiplexer).
 Subnet mask (C) Required.
 Default gateway Optional.
 (C) IP address of the router that allows traffic to be routed outside of the subnet.
 Primary DNS (C) Required.
 IP address of the domain name server.
-Secondary DNS Optional.
-(C) Serves as a backup in case the primary DNS is unavailable.
+Secondary DNS (C) Optional.
+Serves as a backup in case the primary DNS is unavailable.
 Tertiary DNS (C) Optional.
 Serves as a backup in case the primary and secondary DNSes are unavailable.